Canada · CocoVolare

 Do I need to speak French to travel in Quebec?

-It's not essential, but it helps.
+It helps, though you can travel comfortably without it.
 Quebec City is largely bilingual, though some cafés and shops in French-speaking neighbourhoods are not entirely comfortable in English.
 Saying «Bonjour» when you walk into a shop and learning five basic phrases changes the interaction immediately.
 In the rest of Canada, English is universal, and Spanish is understood at most boutique hotels.

 What are the tipping customs in Canada?